Lars Korvald

-(29 April 1916 – 4 July 2006) was a Norwegian educator and school headmaster.
+(29 April 1916 – 4 July 2006) was a Norwegian politician and educator who served as the prime minister of Norway from 1972 to 1973.
 He became associated with the Christian Democratic Party and was elected to the Norwegian Parliament.
-He served as the 27th prime minister of Norway from 1972 to 1973, leading the cabinet that took over when Trygve Bratteli resigned in the wake of the first referendum over Norway's membership in the European Economic Community.
+As prime minister he led the cabinet that took over when Trygve Bratteli resigned in the wake of the first referendum over Norway's membership in the European Economic Community.